Sara-cos/Heart_Faliure_PredictionModel/README.md

 The dataset contains data based on these attributes:-
 1. age
-2. anaemia [decreased red blood cell]
+2. anaemia [whether the person had anaemia or not]
 3. creatinine phosphorus [Level of CPK enszyme in the blood]
-4. diabetes
+4. diabetes [whether thr person has diabetes or not]
 5. ejection fraction [Percentage of blood leaving the heart at each contraction]
-6. high blood preassure
+6. high blood preassure [whether had HBP]
-7. platelets
+7. platelets [kiloplatelets/ml]
-8. serum creatinine
+8. serum creatinine [mg/dL]
-9. serum sodium
+9. serum sodium [mEq/L]
 10. sex
+11. smoking [weather the person smokes or not]
+12. time [days]
+13. death event [if the person surcumbed due to heart failure]